DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * the school where you are employed

-If your eligibility checks are successful, you will get the first instalment of £5,000.
+If your eligibility checks are successful, you will get the first instalment of $nonuk_internationalrelocationpayment_instalment$.

 ### Second instalment of the IRP